 Gold farming is a concept by which players repeatedly purchase or gain online goods or currencies in a virtual world and exchange them for virtual currency or real world currency.
 Most players hate it because it allows players with money to spend to gain a leg up on the competition without having to put in the necessary hours (sometimes days) of playing time to gain special armor, weapons, items, stats, etc. However, gold farming and the ensuing trading of such goods is immensely profitable.

-The Chinese government estimated that in 2008 about 1 billion yen or about $146 million was spent on virtual world currency transactions with that number anticipated to grow by about 20% each year.
+that number anticipated to grow by about 20% each year.
 Overall, according to a study from the research firm In-Stat, virtual goods revenue from online social games and social networking exceeded US $7 billion in 2010 and will more than double by 2014.
 With respect to that figure, Asia accounted for about 70% of the 2010 revenue, or about US $4.9 billion.

 However, in order for gold farming to be profitable it requires that virtual goods be allowed to be traded for real world goods or services (i.e. Ebay, Internet Game Exchange).
 However, it seems that government regulation, an already connected and tapped consumer market in Korea, economic trends, or perhaps a combination of such factors have pushed Asian game developers and publishers to eye the U.S. market.